-The decreasing cost of IoT sensors, as well as the increased availability of sophisticated mobile devices and cloud-based data aggregation, allows manufacturers to improve service quality and margins by offering remote monitoring and predictive maintenance services, moving from a break-fix to a never-fail service model.
+The decreasing cost of Internet of Things sensors, as well as the increased availability of sophisticated mobile devices and cloud-based data aggregation, allows manufacturers to improve service quality and margins by offering remote monitoring and predictive maintenance services, moving from a break-fix to a never-fail service model.

 Manufacturers can revolutionise service delivery and minimise costly engagements by using technology like Microsoft’s HoloLens mixed reality to bring the eyes of technical experts based anywhere in the world into the field.

 Manufacturers can attain a competitive edge through a deeper understanding of their business, from customer usage through supply chain sourcing and production.
 Data from IoT-enabled parts, assets, products and equipment can empower developers, engineers, and technicians to collaborate.